-Anyone can have a stroke, although there are some things that make you more at risk than others.
+A stroke can happen to anyone but there are some things that increase your risk of a stroke.
 It’s important to know what the risk factors are and do what you can to reduce your risk.

 Certain medical conditions can increase your risk of stroke.
 These include:

 An important way to reduce your risk of stroke is to find out if you have any of these conditions and work with your doctor to manage them.

 The way we live has a big impact on our risk of stroke.
 Things like smoking, drinking too much alcohol, being overweight and eating unhealthy foods can damage your blood vessels, increase your blood pressure and make your blood more likely to clot.

 There are lots of simple changes you can make to your lifestyle that can reduce your risk of stroke.